Claireokoro/Automobile-EDA-Project/README.md

 This data set contains information about autobiles which has 29 columns and 201 rows.
 The dataset used in this project contains both continuous numerical variables and categorical variables.
 The variables include:
 - Continuous Numerical Variables: Length, Width, Curb-weight, Engine-size, Horsepower, City-mpg, Highway-mpg, Wheel-base, Bore
 - Categorical Variables: Drive-wheels, Engine-location, Body-style

-## Notebooks
-The exploratory data analysis process is documented in the Jupyter notebook `EDA_Notebook.ipynb` located in the [notebooks](notebooks/) directory.

 ## Visualizations
 I utilized various visualization techniques to better understand the relationships within the dataset: